Hearing aids aren't about getting old, they're the key to staying young!

-So-called invisible hearing aids or hidden hearing aids have been with us for a while, however, initially they actually weren't that hidden.
+So-called invisible hearing aids or hidden hearing aids have been with us for a while, however, initially, they actually weren't that hidden.
 That has changed though over the last five years.
 The manufacturers cracked the difficulties that precluded them from making really invisible hearing aids.
-Since then every manufacturer has introduced a truly invisible in the canal hearing aid range.
-They fit deeply in the ear canal and the faceplate can not be seen easily.
+Since then every manufacturer has introduced a genuinely invisible in the canal hearing aid range.
+They fit deeply in the ear canal and the faceplate cannot be seen easily.
 They are truly discreet hearing devices and they have been well received.
 There are of course disadvantages, up to now, the IIC hearing aids are too small to be wireless, however, that is changing with a couple of manufacturers like Oticon, Signia and Starkey introducing wireless versions.

 For some this is an easy trade-off, they forgo wireless capability for the discretion, however, I believe there is a lot to be said for wireless capability.
 I think wireless accessories are outstanding solutions and used well they have changed the lives of hard of hearing people dramatically for the better.
 But hey, that's just me.
 Invisible hearing aids are not suitable for everyone for several reasons, some reasons I will discuss later when talking about the overall pros and cons of custom hearing aids.
 However, there is one that is particular to invisible hearing aids, canal size, and shape.
 If your canal is not the right shape or size, you are out of luck.

 Completely In Canal Hearing Aids / Mini In Canal